The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 25

-John Hancock Funds Disciplined Value Mid Cap Fund Class A dividend currently yields 8.67%, making it one of the higher-yielding options in the asset management space.
-The fund invests at least 80% of its net assets in equity securities of medium market capitalization companies identified as having value characteristics, with up to 20% in foreign currency-denominated securities.
-JVMAX pays quarterly, with a trailing annual dividend rate of $2.4683 per share and a next ex-dividend date of December 19, 2025.
-That yield level, well above typical equity fund distributions, draws income-focused investors who prioritize current payout over low volatility.
+John Hancock Funds Disciplined Value Mid Cap Fund Class A dividend comes from a fund that invests at least 80% of its net assets in equity securities of medium market capitalization companies identified as having value characteristics.
+The current yield stands at 8.1%, with a trailing annual dividend rate of $2.4683 per share paid quarterly.
+The next ex-dividend date is December 19, 2025.
+JVMAX suits income-focused investors drawn to high yields, though its beta of 0.905 reflects moderate price sensitivity relative to the broader market.

 John Hancock Funds Disciplined Value Mid Cap Fund Class A pays out 558.5% of earnings as dividends, a payout ratio classified as high (above 75%).
-For a fund focused on value-oriented mid-cap equities, distributions are tied to realized gains and income from the underlying portfolio rather than a fixed earnings stream, which means the payout ratio reflects the nature of fund accounting rather than a traditional corporate earnings shortfall.
-John Hancock Funds Disciplined Value Mid Cap Fund Class A dividend safety is directly exposed to the performance of its mid-cap equity holdings, and a downturn in that segment of the market would pressure the fund's ability to sustain current distribution levels.
+For a fund structure, distributions often reflect realized capital gains and income from the underlying mid-cap value equity portfolio rather than a single earnings figure, but a payout ratio this far above 100% signals that distributions are not fully covered by conventional earnings metrics.
+John Hancock Funds Disciplined Value Mid Cap Fund Class A dividend safety is the central concern here: the fund's annual distribution has shown sharp year-over-year swings in the historical data, and a payout ratio of 558.5% leaves no conventional margin of safety.

 John Hancock Funds Disciplined Value Mid Cap Fund Class A dividend history shows a CAGR of 20.7% per year from 2000 to 2024.
-Per-share payments grew from $0.0350 in 2000 to $3.1747 in 2024 (2025 is a partial year and not used in this calculation).
-The largest annual increase in the window was 5,308.6% in 2001, and the history also contains at least one year-over-year decline exceeding 5%, which reflects the variable nature of fund distributions tied to portfolio performance rather than a fixed corporate dividend policy.
+Per-share payments grew from $0.0350 in 2000 to $3.1747 in 2024, though the annual figures in the history table show pronounced volatility across the window rather than a smooth upward path.
+The largest single-year increase in the window was 5308.6% in 2001, which reflects the highly variable nature of this fund's distributions rather than a pattern of disciplined annual raises.

 | Period | CAGR | From | To |